Rates and Fees

 For more information on loan limits, visit the Department of Education's Student Loan page.

 Maintain contact and communication with loan servicers – Borrowers can identify their loan servicers by visiting studentaid.gov.
 Servicers regularly send messages to communicate with borrowers regarding disbursement notifications, interest bills, enrollment changes, grace period notifications, interest notices, and repayment notifications/obligations.

-The student is responsible to inform the service if:
+Borrowers are responsible to inform the servicer if:

 - There is a name change